 Distance education is an established and effective method for extending educational opportunities.
 To provide the citizens of the college's service area with greater access to postsecondary education, Roane State Community College (RSCC) affirms the effectiveness of distance education, and recommends the use and development of distance education technologies when deemed appropriate and in the best interest of the student by divisional faculty.

-All distance education courses offered by Roane State will meet the same academic requirements and quality standards of traditional academic courses.
+All distance education courses offered by Roane State will meet the same academic requirements and quality standards as traditional academic courses.
 These courses will also be consistent with the level, nature, and mission of the institution.

 When a course is offered via the distance education mode, it will carry the same code, title, and credit as other sections of that course.
 Students will be afforded the opportunity to evaluate the course's organization, content, and delivery through procedures equivalent to those used for traditional on-campus courses.